Contact us

 3. The forthcoming EU multi-annual budget must uphold the historical legacy of the Cohesion Policy, keeping a decentralised model that ensures robust participation of LRAs and acknowledging the vital role of CB in promoting proximity to citizens and reducing territorial disparities.

-4. It reaffirms the positions already taken by other European networks, autonomously or in the framework of the Cohesion Alliance, and it particularly supports the position of the European Committee of the Regions.
+4. It reaffirms the positions already taken by other European networks, autonomously or in the framework of the Cohesion Alliance, and it particularly supports the position of the European Committee of the Regions in favour of a reinforced ETC within a strengthened European Cohesion Policy.

 Back to overview